alphagov/notifications-node-client/DOCUMENTATION.md

 ### Response

 If the request is successful, the promise resolves with a `response` `object`.
-For example, the `response.data` property will look like:
+For example, the `response.data` property will look like this:

 ```javascript
 {